SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.msig.md

 In short, the workflow to propose, review, approve and then executed a transaction it can be described by the following:

 * first you create a transaction json file,
-* then you submit this proposal to the alaio.msig contract, and you also insert the account permissions required to approve this proposal into the command that submits the proposal to the blockchain,
+* then you submit this proposal to the alaio.msig contract, and you also push the account permissions required to approve this proposal into the command that submits the proposal to the blockchain,
-* the proposal then gets stored on the blockchain by the alaio.msig contract, and is accessible for review and approval to those accounts required to approve it,
+* the proposal then gets stored on the blockchain by the alaio.msig contract, and is available for analysis and acceptance to those accounts required,
 * after each of the appointed accounts required to approve the proposed transactions reviews and approves it, you can execute the proposed transaction.
-The alaio.msig contract will execute it automatically, but not before validating that the transaction has not expired, it is not cancelled, and it has been signed by all the permissions in the initial proposal's required permission list.
+The alaio.msig contract will execute it automatically, but not before certifying that the transaction has not expired or been rejected, and it has been signed by all the permissions in the initial proposal's required permission list.

 ## propose